sgsbucket/animan-doc/docs/animan/show.md

             └── animatic
 ```
 :::note
-Although a Shot is listed under an Episode in the hierarchy above, it is also a resource, and belongs a special Resource Category: **Shot**.
+Although a Shot is listed under an Episode in the hierarchy above, it is also a Resource, and belongs a special Resource Category: **Shot**.

-A Shot page has all the tools that you can find in a resource page.
+A Shot page has all the tools that you can find in a Resource page.
 :::

 ## Add New Show